Click here to sign up for my free Rick’s Tech Tips Newsletter!

-Question from Garry M.: Rick, I’ve been a faithful Internet Explorer user for years (I guess you can say I’m a creature of habit) but after hearing everyone talk about how much better Chrome is I decided to give it a try.
+Question from Garry: Rick, I was a faithful Internet Explorer user for years (I guess you can say I’m a creature of habit) but after switching from Windows 7 to Windows 10 I decided to give Chrome a try.

 Now that I’ve tried it for a few weeks, I have to agree with all the good things I’d heard about Chrome because it doesn’t crash all the time, and it seems to really be a lot faster than IE too.

 I knew there’d be a learning curve, but it wasn’t all that bad really.